wp-plugins/robo-gallery/readme.txt

 In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
 In this settings you can change size of the text

+= How to change width of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+One of the options it's border width in pixels.

+= How to change color of the gallery thumbnails border? =

+When you enable border in gallery settings you will see multiply options for customization of the border.
+One from this options it's border color.
+You can select color using color selector

 = Is it possible to change transparency of the hover shutter? =

 Yes, it's possible to change transparency in gallery settings